ouseful-oer/openlearn-molworld/molworld_00_07.md

 So far, we have concentrated on the electronic and spatial structures of chemical substances, but we have not said much about chemical reactions.
 Now we turn to the question of why chemical reactions happen.
 To remind you of the basic ideas, we shall concentrate on one particular reaction which occurs in the modern motor car.

 					Table 2 shows typical percentages of the main constituents of the exhaust gas that emerges from a modern car engine.
 The two most dangerous pollutants are carbon monoxide, CO, and nitric oxide (strictly known as *nitrogen monoxide*), NO. Both are very poisonous gases.
-For example, when nitric oxide emerges from the exhaust into the open air and cools down, it reacts with oxygen to form nitrogen dioxide, NO2 (Figure 51).
+For example, when nitric oxide emerges from the exhaust into the open air and cools down, it reacts with oxygen to form nitrogen dioxide, NO<sub xmlns:str="http://exslt.org/strings">2</sub> (Figure 51).
 This causes respiratory problems even at very low concentrations, and features in the 'air watch' bulletins given in regional weather forecasts.
 <table xmlns:str="http://exslt.org/strings">
 <caption>
 						Table 2 The percentage by volume of the different gases in a typical car exhaust stream</caption>